Storm update: Silver Springs State Park is open and will resume all services effective today, August 31.

 Yes, you are welcome to bring your own kayak to Silver Springs.
 The launch fee is $4.
 More information available here.

 Glass Bottom Boat tours run approximately 30 minutes.
-Tours are offered daily beginning at 10 am. pm.
-Our in-depth Extended Tours are 90 minutes long and run Friday, Saturday and Sunday at 11 am, 1 pm and 3 pm.
-It is not necessary to make a reservation for the tour.
+Tours are offered daily beginning at 10 am.
+Our in-depth Extended Tours are 90 minutes long and run Friday, Saturday, Sunday, and Monday at 11 am, 1 pm and 3 pm.
+Reservations are recommended.
 Details and pricing information can be found here.

 Glass Bottom Boat tours, canoeing and kayaking, camping, hiking, birding, park special events and the Silver River Museum are among the most popular activities at Silver Springs State Park.
 For details on reserving and renting kayaks and canoes, click here.
 Special events and calendar information can be found by clicking here.